zerogpm/cka-note/cluster-maintenance/ETCD-save-and-restore-mutiple-clusters.md

 First, check how many nodes are part of the external ETCD cluster:

+You need to ssh into extrnal EC server

 ```bash
 ssh etcd-server
 ```

-You need to ssh into extrnal EC server
+Then look at the process

 ```bash
 ps -ef | grep etcd